typst/typst/docs/tutorial/4-template.md

 clicking the plus button and name it `conf.typ`.
 Move the `conf` function definition inside of that new file.
 Now you can access it from your main file by adding an import before the show rule.
 Specify the path of the file between the `{import}` keyword and a colon, then name the function that you want to import.

+Another thing that you can do to make using template's just a bit more elegant is to use [`.with`]($function.with) to avoid spelling out a closure and appending the content argument at the bottom of your template list.
+Instead, you can just pass a function with all the named arguments pre-populated by using the with method of a function.
+Templates on [Typst Universe]($universe) are designed to work with this style of function call.

 ```example:single
 >>> #let conf(